franciscogneto/AprilTagDownloader/README.md

 # 🤔 .env File

-- You need to create the '.env' File with 3 variables:
+- You need to create the '.env' File with 3 variables or you will make just 60 requests per hour:

   - TOKEN: your github token (https://docs.github.com/pt/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token)